matias-ceau/scripts/docs/scripts/next_album.xsh.md

 ### Notes

-- The script assumes that you have a working setup of `cmus` and that your music library is organized in a way that the album folder names are meaningful.
-- Ensure that the temporary file path (`/home/matias/.temp/now_playing.m3u`) is writable by the script.

-> **Critique**:
+- Ensure that cmus is running and that you have a sufficient number of albums in your playlist.
+- The script relies on a temporary file (`now_playing.m3u`) for communication, ensure you have write access to `/home/matias/.temp/`.

->
+> **Critique:**
-> - The script could be improved by adding error handling for cases where `cmus` might be inactive, or the playlist file cannot be created/read.
+> The script could benefit from error handling in cases where cmus may not be running or the temporary file cannot be created.
+Additionally, there is an assumption that the path to albums is structured consistently, which might lead to issues if the structure changes.
+Implementing more robust checks or logging would improve reliability.
-> - Another enhancement could involve checking if the user's music library follows a specific directory structure, and if not, informing the user with a message.
-> - Furthermore, incorporating user-defined configurations for the temporary file location could make the script more flexible.